 St Patrick's DayLive Irish Music Cruise - March 16 & 17 - Enjoy the gorgeous Boston skyline and "craic agus ceoil" - fun and music-while you cruise around Boston Harbor and listen to lively Irish traditional tunes from the visiting Irish band Curragh - with fiddles, banjos, uilleann pipes, concertinas, and bouzoukis, you'll think you're in a cozy pub in the Emerald Isle - especially as you savor the Irish libations at the bar

 St Patrick's Lunch 'n Brews Cruise with Live Irish Music - March 16 & 17 - Sip some Guinness, Irish Whiskey, or Irish Coffee along with a lavish spread of special Irish foods as you enjoy traditional Irish music played by Curragh, the Northern Light's visiting Irish band, on this sightseeing cruise around the harbor

 St Pat's Brunch Cruise with Live Irish Music - March 16 & 17 - A mouth-watering 3-course traditional Irish breakfast (for example, Irish bacon rashers, black pudding, and Irish sausages) and festive Irish coffee,, special Irish drinks, and beers available at the bar set the tone as you listen to live Irish music by Curragh and take in sights around the Boston Harbor Islands

 Other Popular Cruises on the Northern Lights during March:

-Boston whale watching cruises start on March 21.
-UPDATE - Cruises will start on April 3
+Boston whale watching cruises start on March 20.
+UPDATE - Cruise start date is TBD

 These 3-4 hours excursions take you through Boston Harbor and out to Stellwagen Bank, a protected marine area about 25 miles east of the city.
 Marine biologists or naturalists serve as guides to make sure you don't miss a thing.